CSCfi/rems/docs/hooks.md

 `window.rems.hooks.navigate` is called whenever the Single-Page App changes page i.e. route.

 All callbacks get the request path as first parameter.
 Both `get` and `put` callbacks get an additional parameter that is a map containing other request parameters.
 You can find query parameters and such from there.

+At the moment, manipulation of the query is not possible.
+Neither is accessing the response.